-Openfabric is a young Landscape Architecture and Urban Design practice based in Rotterdam (the Netherlands), founded in 2011 by Francesco Garofalo and Barbara Costantino.
+Openfabric is a young Landscape Architecture and Urban Design practice based in Rotterdam (the Netherlands), founded in 2011 by Francesco Garofalo.
 It is currently engaging in various countries such as Netherlands, Albania, Italy, China, Colombia and Peru.
 Responding to the large variety of possibilities that the intersection of city, society and nature creates, our projects cover several fields of action.
 They range from urban installations through public space design, to large landscape strategic plans; waterfronts, campuses, squares, streetscapes, parks, playgrounds.
 We cover the many facets of public realm processes with our experience and by involving in our team, for the different projects, specialists from other fields of expertise.
 Openfabric work has been awarded and widely exhibited, from AIA New York to Materdo Madrid, COAC Barcelona and to the 2014 Venice Architecture Biennale ‘Fundamentals’.
 Openfabric members are invited to lecture internationally on a continuous base, including lecturing and guest critic at MIT (Cambridge MA), Cornell University (Ithaca, NY), RAoB (Rotterdam, the Netherlands), Genoa University of Architecture (Genoa, Italy).

 Spontaneous colonisation.
 The main interest of the office started in the City.
 Focusing on the complex dynamics and interactions that are part of urban open spaces, our goal is to generate spaces where the city, society and nature come together, addressing spontaneity rather than over-imposing rigid design and planning solutions.
 The free and creative use of the space helps users, not only children, in the act of playing – to mold their own urban space following their needs and desires.
 We avoid over-programmed, and over-defined uses in order to elevate the city as the stage, allowing urban life to be the means for space appropriation and personal fulfilment.